leiyiyun2019/learngit/readme.txt

 Git is a disturbed version control system
-Git is free software  Git is good
+Git is a free software  Git is good
 Git has a mutable index called stage
 Git tracks change
 Learn Git